lennynsl/Maraisrsense/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Additional permissions and limitations:
+- You are encouraged to cite the authors when reusing or modifying this code.
+- This software is provided for educational and research purposes.
+Commercial use is permitted under the MIT license, but the authors disclaim any responsibility for misuse.
+- If you redistribute or modify the software, please indicate the changes made.
 ```

 ---